Aunt Vadge: bicycle accident has left my labia torn – what do I do?

 What time is vag o’clock?
 Also, where are you getting all of your information?

 OK, on a serious note.
-Today I took an unfortunate bike ride, that ended in my vagina slamming into the crossbar of the bike when the brakes stopped working and I found myself hurdling into an intersection (there was no other way to slow down other than flinging my body weight into the pavement and unfortunately all the impact landed on my labia!).
+Today I took an unfortunate bike ride that ended in my vulva slamming into the crossbar when the brakes stopped working and I found myself hurtling into an intersection.
+There was no other way to slow down other than flinging my body weight into the pavement, and unfortunately all the impact landed on my labia.

 Help, Aunt Vadge!